AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Move yellow DNA spin column into final gDNA 1.5 mL tube.

-- Add 50 µL of warm Tris to spin column.
+- Add 40 µL of warm Tris to spin column.
 Let columns sit for 5 minutes at room temperature.
 Spin for 30 seconds at 16000 rpm.
 DO THIS TWICE!
+Total elution volume = 80 µL

 - Aliquot 12 µL into PCR tubes for QC.
 Store the rest of the gDNA at -20℃.